DanStough/katacoda-scenarios/troubleshoot-support-bundle-test/step1.md

-# Start our kubernetes cluster
+# Start our Kubernetes cluster

 To start the cluster in this scenario, run `launch.sh`{{execute}}.